-While there has been significant negative press in the media about Pastor Joshua Jeong Myeong Seok (Jung Myung Seok) due to sensationalism and questionable journalism, there have also been numerous press releases that provide the counter perspective from the point of view of Providence as well as third-party journalists.
+While there has been significant negative press in the media about Pastor Joshua Jeong Myeong Seok (Jung Myung Seok) due to sensationalism and questionable journalism, there have also been numerous press releases that provide the counter perspective from the point of view of third-party journalists as well as Providence.

-Here is the timeline of the background events and these news releases about Pastor Joshua Jeong Myeong Seok:
+Here is the timeline of the background events and these news releases about Pastor Jung Myung Seok:

 First Wave of Media Allegations

 1999 SBS (Korea), instigated by Mr. Kim, made sexual allegations against Pastor Jung in a broadcast.
 Pastor Jung traveled overseas for missionary work during this period as well.
 Following this first broadcast, overseas news media jumped on the bandwagon and broadcasted sexual allegations against Pastor Jung.
 After these allegations, the Christian Gospel Mission (CGM) sued SBS for its report.
 Nonetheless, conflict and confusion among members ensued.

 Pastor Jung was also accused of ‘fleeing’ overseas.
 However, the sexual assault charges were in fact dismissed by the prosecutors involved, and Pastor Jung was able to travel overseas lawfully.
 He returned to Korea several times during his travels and was investigated by the prosecutors about his travels.
 In these ways, the news broadcasted about Jung Myung Seok was different from the facts. [ref] [ref: Yonhap News 16 Mar 2015]

 2001 Formal charges were made against Pastor Jung, while he was missionizing overseas.

 2006 April SBS issued another broadcast, led again by Mr. Kim, that made new sexual allegations against Pastor Jung in China.
 South Korea puts Pastor Jung on the international wanted list and asked China to extradite him.